 The information revolution, rapidly changing technologies, and lower barriers to entry have led to an explosion of competitors - making it harder and more expensive to acquire new customers.
 It's now even more important to retain customers.

 However, retaining customers starts with understanding customer needs and satisfying them.
-A business failing to satisfy customers simply will not survive.
-A quality management system plays a central role in keeping the customer satisfied by specifying what your business needs to do to meet deliver the products and services fit for purpose.
+A business failing to satisfy customers will simply not survive.
+A quality management system plays a central role in keeping the customer satisfied by specifying what your business needs to do to deliver products and services that are fit for purpose.

 Most corporations are like giant jellies.
 You can force them briefly into a new shape.
 But unless you can fundamentally reform the culture, they swiftly wobble back into their old form